-Attendance Accounting
+Attendance Accounting:

-Days present and absent for every student are to be recorded in each building, for the purpose of informing parents of a student's attendance record.
+Days present and absent for every student are be recorded in a register approved by the Board or the County Superintendent.
+The register should be retained with the permanent records that are in the school or at the County Superintendent's office.
+The purpose of the current reporting includes informing parents of a student's attendance record.

-On the first (1st) Monday in October and the first (1st) Monday in February, the number of all enrolled students (whether present or absent) by grade level and class will be recorded on the forms provided by the District.
-Special education children who are enrolled in special programs sixteen (16) hours or more a week will be listed separately.
-The Director of Special Education should be contacted to verify this count.
-Monthly student counts of enrolled children by grade and classroom will be provided by the office.
+First Monday in October and first Monday in February, the number of all enrolled students (whether present or absent) by grade level and class will be recorded on the forms provided by the district.
+Special education children who are enrolled in special programs 16 hours a week or more will be listed separately.